fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 #### Transitioning from **Real-Time Queries** to **Saved Queries**

 ##### Using `OperationName` as the Saved Query Identifier
-In FluentCMS, the **Operation Name** in a GraphQL query serves as a unique identifier for saved queries.
+In FormCMS, the **Operation Name** in a GraphQL query serves as a unique identifier for saved queries.
 For instance, executing the following query automatically saves it as `TeacherQuery`:

 ```graphql
 query TeacherQuery($id: Int) {